Elbow dysplasia in dogs

 Elbow dysplasia is a genetically inherited condition.
 So, the only way to help prevent the condition from passing onto a puppy is to screen both parents before breeding.

-Your vet can arrange for your dog to be x-rayed under the British Veterinary Association’s canine health screening for elbow dysplasia scheme.
+Your vet can arrange for your dog to be X-rayed under the British Veterinary Association’s canine health screening for elbow dysplasia scheme.
 The x-rays are taken by your own vet and then sent over for scoring by a BVA veterinary surgeon.

 • Are there any natural treatments for elbow dysplasia?